softprops/lambda-rust/README.md

 ## 🤸 usage

-The default docker command will build a release version your rust application under `target/lambda/release` to isolate the lambda specific build artifacts from your localhost build artifacts.
+The default docker entrypoint will build a release optimized version your rust artifact under `target/lambda/release` to isolate the lambda specific build artifacts from your host-local build artifacts.

 You will want to volume mount `/code` to the directory containing your cargo project.